gmulea1/gmulea1.github.io/README.md

 As distance increases from the River; Commercial and Industrial Zoning decreases and Residential Zoning increases rapidly.
 Open Space increases and has a small peak at 3 miles and then decreases over the rest of distance.
 Residential Zones Dominate the area after 3/4 miles away from the River, and reach almost 90% of the total zoning area.

+---

 Lastly, I created a grid of hexagons to be used for 3D Viewing.
 I used a spatial zone to join the grid to the percent of each zone.
+Using Qgis2threejs plugin in QGIS I created a 3D image of the relative percent colored by the type of zoning.
+This best shows the sharp increase in the Residential Zoning as you move further from the River.

 ![Image]( gmulea1.github.io/hex1.JPG "3D View of Baltimore City") [3D Image Download](gmulea1.github.io/hex.gltf)